dehsilvadeveloper/netflix-landing-page/README.md

 # Description

 This repository contains the code for a Netflix-inspired landing page using *HTML* and *CSS*.
-The project aims to recreate the visual design and layout of the Netflix landing page, working as knowledge refinement and skills showcase.
+The project aims to recreate the visual design and layout of the Netflix landing page on december of 2023, working as knowledge refinement and skills showcase.

 # Features